Natural Science Collections Alliance

 News & Updates

-Meeting of the Native American Graves Protection and Repatriation Review Committee
+Fall Meeting Announced for Native American Graves Protection and Repatriation Review Committee

-The Native American Graves Protection and Repatriation Review Committee will meet on June 21-22, 2011, in Syracuse, NY, at the Grant Auditorium of the Syracuse University College of Law.
-The agenda for this meeting will include discussion and adoption of the draft Review Committee Report to the Congress for 2010; discussion of the scope of […]
+The Native American Graves Protection and Repatriation Review Committee plans to meet on November 8-9, 2011 at the University of Nevada-Reno.
+The agenda for this meeting will include the presentation, discussion, and adoption of the draft Review Committee Report to the Congress for 2011; appointment of the subcommittee to draft the Review Committee’s report to […]

 Scroll to top